Haicaji/LogseqDigitalGardenTemplate/README-EN.md

 [**中文简体**](./README.md) | [**English**](./README-EN.md)

-Effortlessly publish your Logseq graph as your own digital garden.
+Make it easier for you to publish your Logseq graph as your own digital garden.

 <!-- PROJECT SHIELDS -->